Kekūanaōʻa

 Mataio Kekūanaōʻa (c.
-1791 – November 24, 1868), formally referred to as His Honor or His Highness, was a Hawaiian politician who served as governor of the island of Oahu, father of two kings, Kamehameha IV and Kamehameha V, and held the office of Kuhina Nui as did his wife, Kīnaʻu and their daughter, Victoria Kamāmalu.
-His first name is the Hawaiian form of Matthew.
-Kekūanaōʻa translates as "the standing projection" in the Hawaiian language.
+1791 – November 24, 1868), formally referred to as His Honor or His Highness, was a Hawaiian politician who served as governor of the island of Oʻahu, father of two kings, Kamehameha IV and Kamehameha V, and held the office of Kuhina Nui as did his wife, Kīnaʻu and their daughter, Victoria Kamāmalu.

 Parentage and early life

+His first name Mataio, which he adopted later in life, is the Hawaiian form of Matthew.
+Kekūanaōʻa translates as "the standing projection" in the Hawaiian language and refers to the masts of Western ships seen in the harbor at his birth.

 Kekūanaōʻa was born sometime around the year 1791.
 His mother is believed to be Inaina.
 While an obituary at his death identified his father as Nāhiʻōleʻa, on March 14, 1879 the Hawaiian Supreme court identified Kiʻilaweau as the father of Kekuanaoa in probate using the genealogy books of the royal family, proving a legal bloodline line from Keʻelikōlani back to Kiʻilaweau's grandmother, Moana.

 John Papa ʻĪʻī's uncle Nāhiʻōleʻa, the aliʻi that took Kalanikapule's side against Kamehameha I and was killed by his cousins, was listed in the newspaper Ke Au Okoa as Kekūanaōʻa's father; however, in the chant for Nakanealoha, the name of Kiʻilaweau is mentioned as a makua.
-This makes some believe he had two fathers, a tradition called poolua.
+This makes some believe he had two fathers, a tradition called poʻolua.
 Kiʻilaweau was an aliʻi of the highest rank.
 While Kekūanaōʻa's children were not as high ranking as Kamehameha II or Kamehameha III, Kekūanaōʻa descends from Keawehanauikawalu, the son of Lonoikamakahiki, his line was considered high-ranking.

 Political career

-He was the Royal Governor of Oahu 1839–1864.
+He was the Royal Governor of Oʻahu 1839–1864.
 On December 21, 1863 he was made the sixth Kuhina Nui, replacing his daughter who became Crown Princess and heir apparent to the throne.
 For most of his reign as Kuhina Nui he supported his son Kamehameha V's view of abolishing the position.
 He held the position until 1864 when the Constitution of 1864 abolished it.
 He also served as a member of the House of Nobles from 1841–1868, Privy Council 1845–1869, and as President of the Board of Education from 1860.
-In 1866, Mark Twain wrote of Mataio Kekūanaōa: "[A] man of noble presence.." and "[S]eemingly natural and fitted to the place as if he had been born to it...."
+In 1866, Mark Twain wrote of Mataio Kekūanaōʻa: "[A] man of noble presence.." and "[S]eemingly natural and fitted to the place as if he had been born to it...."

 The Territorial Building in the Hawaii Capital Historic District was named for him.